 About Ontario’s Health Care Plan (OHIP)

 If you plan to live in Canada, the province of Ontario has its own unique healthcare plan called the OHIP.
-This healthcare plan applies to all residents of Ontario, who receive a Ontario Health Card.
+This healthcare plan applies to all residents of Ontario, who have an Ontario Health Card.
 If you have successfully applied for your Ontario Health Card you qualify for the OHIP.

 When Do You Use Your Ontario Health Card?

-The Ontario Health Card is used each time you visit the doctor, an emergency room, receive a medical test or go into surgery.
+The Ontario Health Card is used each time you visit the doctor or hospital, get a medical test, or go into surgery.
 You must present it to prove that you are covered by the OHIP.

 What Does Your Ontario Health Care Plan Cover?